BRUNO ROCCA

 Grapes: Barbera

-Method of fermentation: Hand-picked in the Currá and Fausoni vineyards.
+Method of fermentation: Hand-picked in the Currá and Fausoni (southern part) vineyards.
 Fifty year-old vines.
 Fermented in stainless steel for two weeks.
 Aged in French barriques.

 750 ml.